Interested in joining? Fill out our Engage Application!

 The Residence Life Committee reviews all areas of residence life and formulates recommendations based on such.
 Areas of concerns include dormitories, meal plans associated with residential living and much more.

 The Dining Committee reviews all areas of dining on campus, from the franchise partners to the dining halls such as Freeman and Sam’s Place.
 This committee will make recommendations based on areas such as food preferences, restrictions and representing underrepresented foods on campus.

 Make Your Voice Heard

-Please, email the SGA VP at email@example.com for information about the committees.
+Please, email the SGA VP at firstname.lastname@example.org for information about the committees.
 A proposal is an idea about something that you’d like to see changed on campus.
-Once the form is received please allow 2 weeks for the form to be sorted and placed into the right committee for consideration.
+Once the form is received please allow two weeks for the form to be sorted and placed into the right committee for consideration.
 Once the committee has had time to review, the Chair will contact you through email whether or not the committee has decided to take up the proposal.
 If the committee takes up the proposal then more likely than not, they will ask you for more information regarding the proposal and invite you to a committee meeting.
 The committee will then write a bill and propose it to the Legislature where it will be voted on.
 If the bill receives a 2/3 vote and a signature from the President the execution of the proposal will start.
 The entire process should take about 5 weeks so please submit your proposal as soon as possible.